 Information about our incredible HeadBuilder drumhead design tool.

-In other words, as amazing as it is, our HeadBuilder system will never be able to accommodate every artwork file or design concept that our clients could come up with.
+Ultimately, our HeadBuilder system will never be able to accommodate every artwork file or design concept that our clients could come up with.
 That's why we will always offer the same high-touch, open-ended ordering process that our faithful customers have enjoyed for more than a decade.
+So, as amazing as it is, if what you see in the HeadBuilder is not *exactly* what you want, you should use our "Leave the work to us" order process instead.
 Simply place your order, upload your artwork and we'll take care of the rest!

 Reasons for leaving the work to us include:

 Please note: Orders placed using our "Leave the work to us" order process include one mockup and one revision.
 Additional mockup revisions are subject to a $15/mockup charge if requested.

 DrumART.com's HeadBuilder accepts .jpg, .png, .bmp and .gif file formats in RGB color mode and file sizes up to 10 MB OR 3300 x 3300 pixels in size.
 You should also avoid using special characters in your filenames since the HeadBuilder's uploader filters out many special characters in order to prevent hacking.

 Portable Network Graphic (.png) files are ideal because, unlike .jpg files, they use a lossless compression algorhythm and they gracefully handle tansparency and gradation.
 JPGs are also fine, but the more compression used, the more artifacts will result.
 If making your own .jpg, use the least possible compression when saving (quality setting of 75 to 100 is best).